ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 **Price Action** - Climbed from 1.04-1.18 USD/EUR since Trump, tariff fears = hold less USD as US goods now more expensive to buy.

 **Supply Chain**

+Linking Economies - Links economies or groups to one another via trade.

+Account -